meszaros-lajos-gyorgy/meszaros-lajos-gyorgy.github.io/README.md

 # The Monochord

-A small webapp on listening to harmonics and subharmonics and to learn how they interact with each other by ear.
+A small web app on listening to harmonics and subharmonics and to learn how they interact with each other by ear.

 https://the-monochord.com/